« State-specific resources Illinois

 Construction Lien Waivers in Illinois

-Required Format: Illinois does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Illinois does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Illinois does not require waivers to be notarized.
+Required notarization: Illinois does not require waivers to be notarized.

 Illinois permits lien waivers and requires contractors to furnish a sworn statement listing subcontractors and amounts due.
 These sworn statements can limit lien rights of subcontractors or suppliers if the amounts listed are incorrect and not timely contested.